Microfluidic Droplet Production Method

 Definition of droplet microfluidics

-Droplet microfluidics is a powerful tool which consists of generating micron sized monodispersed droplet generation and manipulation.
+Droplet microfluidics is a powerful tool which consists of generating and manipulating micron sized monodispersed droplets.
 Microfluidic based droplet control and generation allows:

 - Highly monodispersed droplet production contrary to other batch emulsion methods “In-line” continuous droplet production